build-on-aws/content/posts/what-happens-athena-query/index.md

 SELECT * FROM csv_demo
 ```

 This is where quite a lot more activity happens.
-I'll break this up into 3 phases: validation, query, and output.
+I'll break this up into 3 phases: planning, execution, and output.

-### Validation
+### Planning

 1. Athena queries the Glue Data Catalog for the `csv_demo` table.
     1. If that doesn't exist, Athena will return an error.
 2. Next, Athena checks the SerDe on the table to make sure it's supported.
+3. Athena makes one or more `ListObjectsV2` calls to your S3 bucket.
-3. Athena will also check to see if the user has permission to the S3 path provided in the table location.
+    1. If the user doesn't have permission to the S3 path in the table location, Athena will return an error.

+Athena uses the list operation to find all the objects in order to plan your query.
+Sometimes...this can take a while depending on how many objects you have! _Imagine if you will a bucket with millions and millions of tiny files._ This is where "partitioning" comes in handy, and we'll talk about that below.

+💁 It's also important to note that this planning stage happens on a single node, the Athena coordinator.

 Now that Athena knows where the data is and the format to use, it's time to read some data!

-### Query
+### Execution

-First Athena needs to _plan_ the query.
-It uses some of the data from the validation stage as well as information it gathers from the bucket.

-1. Athena makes a `LIST_OBJECTS` call to your S3 bucket.
-This is to find all the objects that it needs to open in order to run your query.
-Sometimes...this can take a while depending on how many objects you have! _Imagine if you will a bucket with millions and millions of tiny files._ This is where "partitioning" comes in handy, and we'll talk about that below.
+Athena uses the information above to plan your query and once that's done, it can begin to distribute the work of reading and analyzing the data to it's workers.
+As a distributed query engine, Athena scales out the work of reading the various files from S3 to a larger number of worker systems.

+1. Athena splits the work into chunks and communicates the work to be performed to the various workers.
-2. For each object, Athena begins to distribute work to different worker nodes call `GET_OBJECT` is called to retrieve teh data from S3.
+2. For each object on S3, the worker nodes call `GetObject` to retrieve the data from S3.

 I'm going to pause here because there's a very important thing to realize.
 The way that Athena works changes wildly depending on the type of files that are being read from S3.
 Certain file types are splittable across multiple workers while others aren't.
 Other file types have built-in aggregate metrics that Athena can use while other file types need to be completely read by Athena in order to compute the metrics itself.